17 Days | 14 – 30 Sept, 2020

 What We Provide

 Includes personally selected Moroccan style riads and havelis.
 Our selection criteria include central location, charm, cleanliness, cultural integrity, uniqueness, and standard of service.
 All rooms have private western-style bathrooms and comfortable beds.
 Some have pools while others have pleasant gardens.
 Where choice is limited we select the most appropriate accommodation for our guests.
+A single room can be arranged at a $AU1398 supplement.

 Dining on our programs are an enjoyable experience as we explore regional delicacies and patronise some of the great restaurants and local cafes.
 We don’t include all meals, as we prefer our guests to have as wide a choice as possible.